VArt67/APDS-9960_Gesture_Sensor_esp8266_Library/README.md

 forked from: https://github.com/VictorSvetogor/APDS-9960_Gesture_Sensor_esp8266_Library

-follow the forks to get instruction how to wire and how to use this library
+Follow the forks to get instruction how to wire and how to use this library